-“Yesterday while at the pool I watched a young Mama and her little daughter enter the pool area dressed in very nice coordinating swimming suits.
-The mom, with her perfect loose curls tied up in a coordinating scarf, spent the first few minutes talking loudly on her phone to a friend while her daughter stood waiting to get into the pool.
+“Yesterday while at the pool I watched a young mama and her little daughter enter the pool area dressed in very nice coordinating swimming suits.
+With her perfect loose curls tied up in a coordinating scarf, the mom spent the first few minutes talking loudly on her phone to a friend while her daughter stood waiting to get into the pool.
 Mom ended the phone call and proceeded to spread out pool toys and sunscreen on a matching towel.

 Little One walked in and swam around for a couple of minutes.
 Mama called a friend on her phone and began another conversation while Little One politely and repeatedly asked ‘Mama, can you come in the water with me, please?’
 She was ignored.

 ‘Mama, come play with me?’ she asked 4 more times.